 Each Audit & Supervisory Board Member attends the Board of Directors meetings, has regular discussions with Chief Executive Officer and Internal Audit Dept., etc., based on the rules of Audit & Supervisory Board, auditing standards of Audit & Supervisory Board Members, auditing policies, auditing plans, priority audit items (progress of the mid-term business plan, etc.) determined by the Audit & Supervisory Board.
 Through these measures, the Audit & Supervisory Board Members appropriately audit the performance of individual Directors.
-Two Audit & Supervisory Board Members (full-time) grasp the determination process and internal control progress, to report to the Audit & Supervisory Board, by attending the Board of Directors meetings and important meetings such as Management Meeting, Internal Control Committee, etc., reading important documents that have been approved, conducting hearing from officers and employees of business execution, conducting audit to operational sites, and concurrently serving as Audit & Supervisory Board Member (part-time) of the group companies, etc. The Audit & Supervisory Board also made decisions on the appropriateness of accounting audits, prepared an audit report for Audit & Supervisory Board, assessed accounting auditors, and examined the contents of the proposal for election and dismissal.
+Two Audit & Supervisory Board Members (full-time) grasp the determination process and internal control progress, to report to the Audit & Supervisory Board, by attending the Board of Directors meetings and important meetings such as Management Meeting, Internal Control Committee, etc., reading important documents that have been approved, conducting hearing from officers and employees of business execution, conducting audit to operational sites, and concurrently serving as Audit & Supervisory Board Member (parttime) of the group companies, etc. The Audit & Supervisory Board also made decisions on the appropriateness of accounting audits, prepared an audit report for Audit & Supervisory Board, assessed accounting auditors, and examined the contents of the proposal for election and dismissal.

-In fiscal year 2019, the Audit & Supervisory Board meetings were held eleven times.
-Attendance by respective Audit & Supervisory Board Members at the Audit & Supervisory Board meetings were as follows.
+In fiscal year 2020, attendance by respective Audit & Supervisory Board Members at the Audit & Supervisory Board meetings were as follows.

-Takashi Ito (Audit & Supervisory Board Member (full-time)): Attended all 11 of the Audit & Supervisory Board meetings in fiscal year 2019
+Shozo Mori (Audit & Supervisory Board Member (full-time)): Attended all 11 of the Audit & Supervisory Board meetings in fiscal year 2020

-Shozo Mori (Audit & Supervisory Board Member (full-time)): Attended all 11 of the Audit & Supervisory Board meetings in fiscal year 2019
+Yuichi Fujita (Audit & Supervisory Board Member (full-time)): Attended all 9 of the 9 Audit & Supervisory Board meetings held in fiscal year 2020 after he assumed the position

-Akinari Horii (Outside Audit & Supervisory Board Member): Attended all 11 of Audit & Supervisory Board meetings in fiscal year 2019 c.
+Akinari Horii (Outside Audit & Supervisory Board Member): Attended all 11 of Audit & Supervisory Board meetings in fiscal year 2020

+Akihiro Wani (Outside Audit & Supervisory Board Member): Attended all 11 of the Audit & Supervisory Board meetings in fiscal year 2020 c.
 Audit by Independent Auditor

-Akihiro Wani (Outside Audit & Supervisory Board Member): Attended all 11 of the Audit & Supervisory Board meetings in fiscal year 2019

-Nana Otsuki (Outside Audit & Supervisory Board Member): Attended all 11 of the Audit & Supervisory Board meetings in fiscal year 2019
+Nana Otsuki (Outside Audit & Supervisory Board Member): Attended all 11 of the Audit & Supervisory Board meetings in fiscal year 2020